How Secured Credit Cards Help to Build a Good Credit Score

 The Differences Between Secured and Unsecured Cards

 A typical credit card is unsecured.
 This means there’s no collateral held in exchange for credit.
 Based on trust, the lender offers to pay for your purchase upfront.
-In exchange, you agree to pay them back with interest and minimum monthly payments.
+In return, you agree to pay them back with interest and minimum monthly payments.
 The size of your credit line is determined by the lender -- usually based on your credit score, income, and monthly housing expenses.

 Secured credit cards, on the other hand, require a deposit for collateral before you can even use the card.
-The initial deposits usually range from $250 to $500, though some can be found for as low as $49.
+The initial deposits usually range from $250 to $500, though some can be found for as little as $49.
 The deposits can go as high up as $10,000.
 More importantly, your secured card’s credit limit is the same as your security deposit.
 So, if you put down a larger deposit, you’ll have a larger credit line.

 Some secured cards will offer to raise your credit limit without additional deposits.
 This perk is commonly the result of good behavior during the initial months of having the card.